slamora/brackets-wiki/Extension-Dependencies.md

 Over time, we will add in-product feedback features that will help us gather compatibility information in a more structured way, but we don't need to start there.

-**What happens from a user's perspective when an extension is marked as incompatible with the version of Brackets they're running?**

 ### Semantic Versioning, Not Strictly Enforced ###

 If we apply semantic versioning to the Brackets API, this will provide a couple of benefits: